Xomega-Net/Xomega.Docs/docs/framework/services/security.md

 ## Principal providers

-As you saw above, for the services to access the current principal, your `Startup` class needs to register with the DI container either a method to get an instance of the current `IPrincipal`, or an implementation of the `IPrincipalProvider` interface that is defined in the `Xomega.Framework` namespace.
+As you saw above, for the services to access the current principal, your startup class needs to register with the DI container either a method to get an instance of the current `IPrincipal`, or an implementation of the `IPrincipalProvider` interface that is defined in the `Xomega.Framework` namespace.

 Xomega Framework provides a default implementation class called `DefaultPrincipalProvider`, which exposes the `CurrentPrincipal` property.
 You can register this provider with the DI container for the current context, and use it to set the current principal in your code based on the specific technology you are using.